jnnycn007/pc-nrfconnect-docs/create_new_app.md

     - `license`
     - `repository.url`

-If you need to adjust the behavior of the app, you can also change the implementation in `index.tsx`.
+1. Change the template implementation in `index.tsx` according to your application needs.

 ## Next steps